Year 1 2022 - 2023

 Refreshments

 Children need to bring fresh water in a labelled water bottle every day.
-The children are encouraged to have regular drink breaks and can have their bottles refilled when needed.
+They are encouraged to have regular drink breaks and can have their bottles refilled when needed.
 Please do not add juice to their water bottles.

 Children will need to bring in a healthy breaktime snack.